Terracotta processing

 The artifact is made with the help of a shape

-In the shell processing the artifact is made with the aid of a form, once in terracotta, today mostly in plaster, which is sprinkled with earthenware powder to prevent the clay that is being used to form the vase. you "attack".
-The clay is pressed from the outside following the methods of the previous technique, or by "parking" the wick around the form.
-The element remains stationary while the person, proceeding backwards, turns around pressing the clay on the shape itself.
+In the shell processing the artifact is made with the aid of a form, once in terracotta, today mostly in plaster, which is sprinkled with earthenware powder to prevent the clay … to stick.
+The clay is pressed from the outside following the methods of the previous technique, or by “parking” the wick around the form.
 The element remains stationary while the person, proceeding backwards, turns around pressing the clay on the shape itself.
 Once this phase is finished, the vase is immediately turned upside down on a support surface, then the shape is extracted.

 [ Processing ]